recolic/notebook/README.md

 sudo libvirtd --listen
 ```

+- web portal config

 now you can login and add a connection, type is TCP, IP is hms IP, use a random username/password.

 Don't forget to set iptables on hms to prevent unauthorized access.

+Add two storage pool, `/mnt/fsdisk/kvm/disks` and `/mnt/fsdisk/kvm/images`.

+Add the dedicated NIC for VMs, don't forget to run `~/kvm-setup-bridge.sh` in OS `startup.sh`.

 ## Android ADB web